Terminus07/superscraper/README.md

 ### Modify your newly created spiders.json file

 Edit your `spiders.json` file to your liking.
+You can read the documentation, for more information about the template structure.

 ### Run spiders

 Execute the crawl command.
-An `output.json` file will be created with extracted data.
+An `output.json` file will be created with the extracted data.

 ## Commands